baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Weekly schedule: starting and ending hours for each week day.
 - Schedule exceptions: starting and ending hours for a specific date.
 - Employee schedule: days of the week the employee can work on
+- Fixed worktable: worktable fixed by the user

 - Parameters: